Wild Ramification and the Cotangent Bundle: Ramification

 We define the condition that the logarithmic ramification of a $G$-torsor $V$ over $U$ is bounded by $(R-D)+$ as in Definition \ref{dfbR} by replacing $P_1^{(R,M)}$ by $P_{1\log D}^{(R-D,M)}$.
 If the ramification is bounded by $R+$, the logarithmic ramification is bounded by $R+$.
 If the logarithmic ramification is bounded by $(R-D)+$, the ramification is bounded by $R+$.
 The latter conditions are equivalent if $X$ is a curve since the canonical map $P_{\bullet \log D}\gets P_{\bullet}^{(D)}$ is an isomorphism in this case.

 We verify that the definition of bounding log ramification here is equivalent to \cite[Definition 7.3]{Tohoku} as follows.
-We take a log smooth faithfully morphism $f\colon X'\to X$ such that the inverse image $U'=f^{-1}(U)$ is the complement of a divisor $D'$ with simple normal crossings and that $f^*R=R'$ has integral coefficient as in \cite[Proposition 7.7]{Tohoku}.
+We take a smooth scheme $X'$ over $k$ and a faithfully flat morphism $f\colon X'\to X$ over $k$ such that the inverse image $U'=f^{-1}(U)$ is the complement of a divisor $D'$ with simple normal crossings, that $f\colon X'\to X$ is log smooth with respect to the log structures defined by $D=X\sm U$ and $D'$ and that $f^*R=R'$ has integral coefficient as in \cite[Proposition 7.7]{Tohoku}.
 As in the proof of Proposition \ref{prequiv}, we set $M=m_1D_1+\cdots+m_hD_h$ such that $f^*(m_1^{-1}D_1+\cdots+m_h^{-1}D_h)=D'$ and consider morphisms

 where $P_{1\log D'}^{(R')}$ is defined as $P_{1}^{(R')}$ without introducing an auxiliary divisor $M'$.
 The smoothness of the morphisms (\ref{eqlog}) implies that the definition using $P_{1\log D}^{(R,M)}$ is equivalent to the criterion \cite[Proposition 7.7]{Tohoku} using $P_{1\log D'}^{(R')}$.